iter8-tools/iter8/doc_files/iter8_crd.md

 ## `Experiment action`: user-provided action

 The user can interfere with an ongoing experiment by setting the value of an `action` attribute.
-Iter8 currently supports 4 user actions: `pause`, `resume`, `override_success`, and `override_failure`.
-Pause and resume are self-explanatory.
+Iter8 currently supports four user actions: `pause`, `resume`, `override_success`, and `override_failure`. `Pause` and `resume` are self-explanatory.
 The action `override_success` causes the experiment to immediately terminate with a success status, whereas `override_failure` causes the experiment to terminate with a failure status.

 ```yaml
 # user-provided input (optional)